HOME

 What is the numerical method used by Sauna?

-Sauna is a thermal network program which uses the thermal/electric analogy.
+Sauna is a thermal network (finite difference) program which uses the thermal/electric analogy.
 At the lowest level a Sauna thermal model is composed of nodes, thermal resistors and thermal capacitors.
 However, users rarely specify thermal resistances and capacitances.
 Instead, a user specifies a material type and plate or board dimensions.
 Sauna then creates the appropriate resistance/capacitance network based on Sauna's library of material properties and the current modeling setup.

 For calculating steady state temperatures, Sauna uses a sparse, direct matrix solver which is based on Gaussian Elimination.
 Transient temperature calculations are based on either an implicit or explicit solver, depending on the model parameters and user settings.